I don't own these characters; Disney does. Well, except for Cali. She's mine.

 DNAmy rolled her eyes.
 "As if I'm supposed to believe she told you anything.
 The only reason she can talk is because Dementor messed with her genes when he didn't even know what he was doing!
 I might have thrown her out, but I'd rather take her back and fix her than to leave her with the likes of you two!"

 "Come get 'er then," Shego dared the scientist.
 She crouched down a little, as if she was going to get into a fighting stance.

 "I think I'll just keep knocking on your building until you give her back," DNAmy proclaimed.

 Shego turned around and blasted the nearest animal ramming into their building.
 The plasma blast knocked the mixed creature on its back and it was unconscious by the time it hit the ground.
 Shego felt a bit bad for it, as she was never one for animal cruelty.
-But right now, she wanted to go back to sleep and she was not going to let any old mad scientist take their cat.
-Especially not some mad scientist who was practically into bestiality, but had the nerve to judge them based on their sexuality.
+But right now, she wanted to go back to sleep and refused to let any old mad scientist take their cat, especially not some mad scientist who was practically into bestiality, but had the nerve to judge them based on their sexuality.
+Seriously, what?

 "Oh, don't think I'm giving up that easy!
 Griffins and bumble-bears attack!"
-DNAmy ordered.
+DNAmy commanded with dramatic flare.